 - (a) Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality objective (MEC ≥ water quality objective). - (b) Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the water quality objective (B > water quality objective) and the pollutant is detected in any effluent sample. - (c) Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses. - ii.
 Analysis.
 The maximum effluent concentrations, most stringent applicable water quality criteria and objectives, and ambient background concentrations used in the analysis are presented in the following table, along with the reasonable potential analysis results (yes, no, or unknown) for each pollutant.
 Basin Plan section 4.7.2.1 requires copper and nickel WQBELs for all individual NPDES permits for municipal wastewater discharges in South San Francisco Bay.
 Basin Plan section 4.7.2.2 requires cyanide WQBELs for all individual NPDES permits for municipal wastewater treatment facilities that discharge to San Francisco Bay.
-Dioxin-TEQ has reasonable potential because South San Francisco Bay is 303(d)-listed for dioxin-TEQ.

-Table F-8.
+Table F-7.
 Reasonable Potential Analysis